TiskiePils/TiskiePils/README.md

 - 👋 Hi, I’m @TiskiePils a data science student at Loyola University Chicago
 - 👀 I’m interested in Data Science & Data Analytics
-- 🌱 I’m currently learning Data Science with SQL and Python
+- 🌱 I’m currently learning Data Science with SQL, Python, and R
 - 📫 How to reach me: eddiejak2019@gmail.com

 <!---